-The CSO Program is an Adult and Community Education provider Program, which is funded under Smart and Skilled.
-It is provided by the NSW Government to assist learners who need extra support or assistance with their education.
-Eligibility is limited to disadvantaged students who:
+The ACE Program is funded by the NSW Government to assist learners who need extra support or assistance with their education.
+To be eligible you must meet the following criteria:

-- have a disability or a dependent child, spouse or partner of a person with a disability, or
+- Have a disability or be a dependent child, spouse or partner of a person with a disability; or

-- are a Commonwealth Government Welfare Recipient or a dependent child, spouse or partner of a Commonwealth Government Welfare Recipient, or
+- Be a Commonwealth Government Welfare Recipient or have a dependent child, spouse or partner who is a Commonwealth Government Welfare Recipient; or

-- are experiencing significant hardship as verified by a government agency, medical professional or support agency.
+- Be experiencing signiﬁcant hardship as veriﬁed by a government agency, medical professional or support agency

-- Very low literacy, language and numeracy levels, or
+- Very low literacy, language and/or numeracy skills

-- persistent and ongoing personal issues which impact on their education, or
+- Persistent and ongoing personal issues impacting on your education

 Tech Savvy for Small Business